SiyuanSong2004/SiyuanSong2004.github.io/publications.md

 #### **Evaluating Pragmatic Reasoning of LLMs With Chinese Implicatures**
 We manually created a dataset on conversational implicature, categorizing the dialogues according to Grice's Maxims to test the models' pragmatic abilities.
 Furthermore, we also attempted to discover similarities between the errors made by the models and humans.

+The project is leaded by Shisen Yue and supervised by Prof. Hai Hu.

 #### **Exploring large models' understanding of anaphor**
 We aim to large models' acquisition of Binding Principles using various prompts.
 This research is still in its early stages, and more information will be released subsequently.

+This project is leaded by Prof. Hai Hu.